 Swimsuit (for the hardy and also Estancia Tercera Barranca have a hot tub!)

 Ear plugs for light sleepers

 Water: During the trip we use local water supplies from rivers, streams and lakes.
 Clients should bring a water bottle to fill for their personal daily drinking supply.
-Water is always available at camp and there are further rivers and streams to replenish supplies en-route.
 This water is clean and pure and is about as close to the source as is possible.
 There are no communities in the Park to contaminate the water supply and no tropical water bourne diseases in the area such as guiardia HOWEVER if any client feels uncomfortable with this arrangement, they should bring iodine drops with them (and the appropriate taste inhibitors sold with them) or ask the guide to boil water for their water bottle during breakfast (where tap water isn’t available).

 This is a 10 day/9 night programme with 8 days riding.
 The ride can also run custom made rides for any size of group - please enquire for more details.

 |Riding days||Product item description||£|